CelestialCartographers/Loenn/README.md

 The tools in Lönn are shown on the right, just select one to use it.
 Hold right click to move around the map.
 Left click is your main way of placing objects or selecting things.
 Tools like rectangle placement require holding left click while moving across the screen.
 Scroll to zoom.

 In any menu, you can hover over the name of an option or field for a detailed tooltip explaining its meaning and usage.
+Some objects you can right click to open menus for further options.

 Lönn supports a couple of keybinds and special mouse functionality, with more to come.
 The following list might not be comprehensive.
 Note that you can change all keybinds in the settings window or the configuration file.